 Library of Canada, Attestation Papers for Private, 666250 Abel John Martin.

-Abel enlisted into the 165th Overseas Battalion of the Canadian Expeditionery Force on 1st March 1916 at Moncton, New Bruswick.
+Abel enlisted into the 165th Overseas Battalion of the Canadian Expeditionary Force on 1st March 1916 at Moncton, New Brunswick.

 Brief History of Moncton

 The area now known as Moncton was once an early Acadian settlement known as “Le Coude.”
 After the deportation of the Acadians, the settlement lay empty until a group of eight immigrant families arrived from Pennsylvania in June 1766 with a land grant issued by the Philadelphia Land Company.

 A township grew on the site named after the British soldier Lt.-Colonel Robert Monckton, who led the capture of nearby Fort Beauséjour in 1755.

 The new settlement quickly flourished as a centre for ship-building and was incorporated as a town in 1855.
 However, the birth of the age of steam and iron ships brought a quick end to local prosperity and Moncton surrendered its charter in 1862.